canalplus/rx-player/doc/api/index.md

 Set a minimum video bitrate reachable through adaptive streaming.

-When the bitrate is choosen through adaptive streaming (i.e., not enforced manually through APIs such as `setVideoBitrate`), the player will never switch to a video quality with a bitrate lower than that value.
+When the bitrate is chosen through adaptive streaming (i.e., not enforced manually through APIs such as `setVideoBitrate`), the player will never switch to a video quality with a bitrate lower than that value.